|Download this layer||View in online map|

 The Priority Habitats of Rare Species datalayer contains polygons representing the geographic extent of Habitat of state-listed rare species in Massachusetts based on observations documented within the last 25 years in the database of the Natural Heritage & Endangered Species Program (NHESP).
 Priority Habitat polygons are the filing trigger for project proponents, municipalities, and all others for determining whether or not a proposed project or activity must be reviewed by the NHESP for compliance with the (MESA) and its implementing regulations.
-Areas delineated as Priority Habitats can include wetlands, uplands, and marine habitats—in fact, over half of the total acreage of Priority Habitat is mapped for marine habitats of state-listed rare species.
-The Priority Habitats presented here are those published in the 13th Edition of the Massachusetts Natural Heritage Atlas, and are effective beginning October 1, 2008.
+Areas delineated as Priority Habitats can include wetlands, uplands, and marine habitats.
+The Priority Habitats presented here are part of the 14th Edition of the Massachusetts Natural Heritage Atlas, and are effective beginning August 1, 2017.

 If your project or activity falls within Priority Habitat and does not meet a MESA filing exemption (321 CMR 10.14), then you must file directly with the NHESP pursuant to MESA.
 For more information, please see the Regulatory Review section of the NHESP website.

 The Priority Habitats of Rare Species datalayer is stored in ArcSDE as PRIHAB_POLY.

 The layer's polygon attribute table has the following fields:

 PRIHAB_ID A unique identifier for each polygon.
 This number may be used to identify a Priority Habitat polygon when contacting the NHESP.
 VERSION Indicates the effective date of the Priority Habitat polygons, as well as the edition of the Natural Heritage Atlas in which they were presented.